ninja-1337/Personal-Blog/src/pages/blog/09-easys-token/index.md

 Team, investor, and advisor EASYS allocations will have tokens locked up on an identical schedule.

-**Liquidity Mining**
+**Liquidity Farming**

-An initial liquidity mining program will go live September 11 2022 12:00am UTC.
+An initial liquidity farming program will go live September 11 2022 12:00am UTC.
 The initial program will run until December 31 2022 12:00am UTC and target the following four pools on EasySec:

-5,000,000 UNEASYSI will be allocated per pool to LPs proportional to liquidity, which roughly translates to:
+5,000,000 EASYS will be allocated per pool to LPs proportional to liquidity, which roughly translates to:

 - 83,333 EASYS per pool per day